ahernguo/urscript-extension/README.md

 This is a Visual Studio Code extension that built for **[Universal Robots](https://www.universal-robots.com/)™ Script** language.

-Universal Robots provides simulator for Linux only.
-This extension provides a simple coding environment with VSCode.
+This extension provides a simple coding environment with VSCode that more easily use than simulator.

 ## Notice

 - Compiler, syntax check are **NOT** includes.
 You should upload program to controller or simulator for compile and execute.
+- This extension **WITHOUT** LSP (Language Server Protocol)
 - Below option will be modified after extension activated
   - `editor.tabSize: 2`
   - `editor.insertSpaces: true`